I am a broadcast journalist. I was trained up by the BBC then left a staff job to go freelance in 2004.

 Mr Roll used to work for Fujitsu, which designed and maintained Horizon for the Post Office.
 Boy did he have stories to tell about what went on there.

 Later in 2015 there was another parliamentary debate, but things appeared to be fizzling out, until in January 2016 Alan Bates, on behalf of the JFSA, managed to secure the funding to take the Post Office to the High Court.
-Over the course of 2016 as he worked with his solicitors, Freeths, Alan was given permission to pursue his claim as a Group Litigation Action, better known as a class action.
+Over the course of 2016 as he worked with his solicitors, Freeths, Alan was given permission to pursue his claim as a Group Litigation Order, better known as a class action.
 Now things were getting interesting.

-On 26 January 2017 the first open hearing was held at the High Court to finalise the details of the GLA.
+On 26 January 2017 the first open hearing was held at the High Court to finalise the details of the GLO.
 I was the only journalist to attend.
 In that single day the Post Office made more public revelations about Horizon than they had done in the previous eight years put together.

 Key among them was a correction to their denial about remote access.
 The Post Office had always (rather absurdly) claimed that only the subpostmaster had access to their branch account.
 If a subpostmaster is the only person with access to his/her branch account only they can be liable for discrepancies in it.